Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

-The cusp curves in $B$ cut up $B$ into finitely many annuli, and the boundaries are transverse to $\U$.
-Suppose that there is one one annulus, denoted by $A$ so that the foliation $\U$ in $A$ is not a product.
+The corner curves in $B$ cut up $B$ into finitely many annuli, and the boundaries are transverse to $\U$.
+Suppose that there is one such annulus, denoted by $A$ so that the foliation $\U$ in $A$ is not a product.
 There is a leaf of $\U$ intersecting one boundary component of $A$ but not the other.
 This leaf limits to a closed leaf of $\U$ in the interior of $A$.
-The annulus $A$ is $\eps$ close to a single leaf $S$ of $\lam$.
-The foliation $\U$ in $A$ pushes along leaves of $\ls$ to a foliation of an annulus in $S$.
-This foliation is part of the foliation $\ls \cap S$.
-Summarizing: in $S$ the foliation $\ls \cap S$ has a closed leaf $\alpha$ and also has a leaf $\beta$ which has a point $\eps$ near a cusp, hence $\beta$ is asymptotic to another leaf of $\lam$ $-$ by Proposition \ref{asymptotic1}.
-Lift $S$ to a leaf $L$ of $\wl$, and lift $\alpha, \beta$ to $\widetilde \alpha, \widetilde \beta$.
-Notice that $S$ is an annulus.
-In addition the set of curves $\widetilde \beta$ as above fills one complementary component of $\widetilde \alpha$ in $L$.
-But in a wall this is impossible: there are many corner leaves in any component of $L - \widetilde \alpha$, and they are not asymptotic to $\widetilde \alpha$.
+The annulus $A$ is $\eps$ close to a single leaf $Z$ of $\lam$.
+The foliation $\U$ in $A$ pushes along leaves of $\ls$ to a foliation of an annulus in $Z$.
+This foliation is part of the foliation $\ls \cap Z$.
+Summarizing: in $Z$ the foliation $\ls \cap Z$ has a closed leaf $\gamma$ and also has a leaf $\eta$ which has a point $\eps$ near a corner, hence $\eta$ is asymptotic to another leaf of $\lam$ $-$ by Proposition \ref{asymptotic1}.
+Lift $Z$ to a leaf $L$ of $\wl$, and lift $\gamma, \eta$ to $\widetilde \gamma, \widetilde \eta$.
+Notice that $Z$ is an annulus.
+In addition the set of curves $\widetilde \eta$ as above fills one complementary component of $\widetilde \gamma$ in $L$.
+But in a wall this is impossible: there are many corner leaves (of the foliation $\wl \cap L$) in any component of $L - \widetilde \gamma$, and they are not asymptotic to $\widetilde \gamma$.

-Now the foliation $\U$ restricted to any annulus is a product.
+We have shown that the foliation $\U$ restricted to any annulus is a product.
 Suppose that a leaf of $\U$ has a return to $\mu$ which is not the initial point.
 Lift to $\mt$: any lift of $B$ is an infinite cylinder and there is a unique lift $\widetilde \mu$ of $\mu$ to this cylinder.
 The above implies that the lift of the leaf of $\U$ to this cylinder intersects $\widetilde \mu$ in more than one point.
 But $\widetilde \mu$ is a transversal to $\wls$, so again Novikov's theorem implies that this is impossible.

 This now proves that all leaves of $\U$ are closed and in fact they lift to closed curves in $\mt$.
-It follows that they bound disks in the respective leaves of $\ls$.
+It follows that the leaves in $\U$ bound disks in the respective leaves of $\ls$.
 The boundary does not intersect $\lam$, so the disks do not intersect $\lam$ either and are contained in complementary regions of $\lam$.
+The boundary of these disks are the curves in $\U$: they are compact, polygonal curves (convex when lifted to the universal cover).
+To get the complementary region in the leaf of $\ls$ we just at the points $< \eps$ from the boundary: these are finitely many relatively compact strips, plus finitely many cusps.
+It follows that the complementary region is the interior of a finite sided ideal polygon.

 This finishes the proof of the Proposition \ref{complementary}. \end{proof}

 We are now ready to prove one case of our Main theorem.